adammalik1989/AWS_Managed_Bockchain_Setup/README.md

 This a detailed description of setting up the AWS Managed Blockchain Service and  Blockchain Client Node.

 There are two components here we will work on:
-* AWS Managed Blockchain Service
+* AWS Managed Blockchain Service.
 * Blockchain Client Node.

 PICTURE of AWS architecture